mkhadijeh26/Viscoelasticity-/README.md

 doi = {https://doi.org/10.1016/j.cma.2024.117462},
 url = {https://www.sciencedirect.com/science/article/pii/S0045782524007175},
-author = {Mahmoud Khadijeh and Cor Kasbergen and Sandra Erkens and Aikaterini Varveri}, keywords = {Multiscale modeling, Paving materials, Numerical simulation, Machine learning, Finite element method, Discrete element method, Physics informed neural networks}, abstract = {The complex structure of bituminous mixtures ranging from nanoscale binder components to macroscale pavement performance requires a comprehensive approach to material characterization and performance prediction.
-This paper provides a critical analysis of advanced techniques in paving materials modeling.
-It focuses on four main approaches: finite element method (FEM), discrete element method (DEM), phase field method (PFM), and artificial neural networks (ANNs).
-The review highlights how these computational methods enable more accurate predictions of material behavior, from asphalt binder rheology to mixture performance, while reducing reliance on extensive empirical testing.
-Key advances, such as the smooth integration of information across multiple scales and the emergence of physics-informed neural networks (PINNs), are discussed as promising avenues for enhancing model accuracy and computational efficiency.
-This review not only provides a comprehensive overview of current methodologies but also outlines future research directions aimed at developing more sustainable, cost-effective, and durable paving solutions through advanced multiscale modeling techniques.}
-}
+author = {Mahmoud Khadijeh and Cor Kasbergen and Sandra Erkens and Aikaterini Varveri},
 ```